bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/site-launch-checklist.md

 These settings can be configured to match business requirements.
 The frequency of new products being added and whether all of the catalog should be for sale online determines the right settings.

 The plugin uses the standard [WP-Cron](https://developer.wordpress.org/plugins/cron/) system, which needs traffic to run.
-If you would like to process regardless of site visitors, we recommend setting an a cron job on the server to force processing.
+If you would like to process regardless of site visitors, we recommend setting a cron job on the server to force processing.
 For information on how to use the system task scheduler for WP-Cron, see the [Plugin Handbook](https://developer.wordpress.org/plugins/cron/hooking-wp-cron-into-the-system-task-scheduler/).

 Product, inventory, and checkout webhook events are automatically set up when the plugin is installed.
 Their actions in BigCommerce will automatically trigger a future partial sync for only the affected products.

 ### Select cart type

 Within BigCommerce for WordPress, there are multiple ways to configure how the cart interactions work.
-Take the time to select the right experience:
+Take the time to select the right experience from the following:

 **Mini-cart**
 * Keep the shopper on the page after they have added an item.
 * When the cart menu item is clicked, show a mini-cart overview as an overlay on the page, which details the items, total, and links to view cart or checkout.
-* Available as a widget to build into other parts of the template; for example, to display a persistent, dynamic sidebar cart.
+* Available as a widget to build into other parts of the template (for example, to display a persistent, dynamic sidebar cart).

 **Ajax add-to-cart**
 * Keep the shopper on the page after they have added an item.